 The Government of Orissa had prepared a Draft Policy Paper on CGPs.
 Comments on the said Draft Policy paper has been prepared and sent to Government of Orissa with the mention that pricing of surplus power from CGPs would be prepared and finalized by the Commission through a transparent public hearing process.
 Accordingly, a Consultation Paper on CGP Pricing has been prepared and floated in the website to obtain public comments/suggestions.
-After receiving the suggestions/opinions from the public, the pricing policy has been finalized.
-The salient features of the Policy for pricing of the surplus power from CGPs are as follows:-
+After receiving the suggestions/opinions from the public, the pricing policy shall be finalized.